cosmic-zip/cyberpunk_de/README.md

 All these topics are now a role-complex application in themselves, then what? give up?
 No, just planning

+Also, the developer experiencie are garbage, i need to run ./build build every time i save to generate a neww version of the SPA, LMAO.

 #### Cyberpunk DE is compatible with almost all major OS's

 * *Linux